DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 For the majority of platforms, no special BIOS settings are needed to use basic DPDK functionality.
-However, for additional HPET timer and power management functionality, and high performance of small packets on 40G NIC, BIOS setting changes may be needed.
+However, for additional HPET timer and power management functionality, and high performance of small packets, BIOS setting changes may be needed.
 Consult the section on :ref:`Enabling Additional Functionality <Enabling_Additional_Functionality>` for more information on the required changes.